-- Always check the terrain carefully before you start down any hill. - Shift your weight backward. - Never go down a hill at high speed. - Avoid going down a hill at an angle that would cause the ATV to lean sharply to one side.
-Go straight down the hill where possible.
+• Always check the terrain carefully before you start down any hill.

+- Never operate the ATV on hills too steep for the ATV or for your abilities.
+The ATV can overturn more easily on extremely steep hills than on level surfaces or small hills. - Shift your weight backward and to the up side of the hill. - Never go down a hill at high speed. - Avoid going down a hill at an angle that would cause the ATV to lean sharply to one side.
+Go straight down the hill where possible. - Improper braking can cause the wheels on the uphill side to come off the ground or cause loss of traction.
+Gradually apply only the rear brake when going downhill.